Quick answer

 Is my copy of The Theory of Island Biogeography a first edition?

-A first edition of The Theory of Island Biogeography by E. O. Wilson (Princeton University Press) is identified by: Princeton University Press first printing, 1967, cloth in priced dust jacket; Monographs in Population Biology No.
+A first edition of The Theory of Island Biogeography by E. O. Wilson (Princeton University Press) is identified by: Princeton University Press first printing, 1967, issued as Monographs in Population Biology No.

 How do I tell the first printing from a later one?